This article explains Goal Plan States, and how to configure and use the states.

 - We need to configure a new action permission called "Locked" that provides the ability to lock down certain areas of the goal plan or a goal.

-target-state: element specified inside "change-state" permission - Defines the objective plan state to which the goal plan can be switched (i.e. Locked state and Unlocked state) .
+- The target-state element specified inside "change-state" permission defines the objective plan state to which the goal plan can be switched (i.e. Locked state and Unlocked state) .